cloudcoderdotorg/progsnap-spec/spec.md

 Each line is a tagged data value, where *tagname* is the name of the tag, and *JsonObject* is a single [JSON](http://www.json.org/) object value.
 Note that the encoding of *JsonObject* must not contain any newline characters.
 In general, it is guaranteed that each line of the file encodes a single JSON object with two fields, `tag` and `value`.

+Tag names starting with "x-" are guaranteed not to conflict with any official tag name, and lines containing such tags may be used by creators of progsnap data sets to store extra information.
+Readers of progsnap data should ignore lines with such tags, or allow custom processing for them.

 # Basic data types

 This section describes the basic data types used in files in progsnap data sets.